Hill’s Science Diet Perfect Weight canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-Ingredients: Chicken broth, chicken, green beans, turkey liver, carrots, green peas, potato starch, egg whites, oat fiber, powdered cellulose, turkey heart, dried tomato pomace, dried beet pulp, pea protein, flaxseed, coconut oil, chicken liver flavor, dicalcium phosphate, carrageenan, choline chloride, iodized salt, dl-methionine, dried apple pomace, l-lysine, vitamins (vitamin E supplement, ascorbic acid (source of vitamin C), thiamine mononitrate, niacin supplement, vitamin A supplement, calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin supplement, biotin, vitamin D3 supplement, menadione sodium bisulfite complex (source of vitamin K), folic acid), potassium chloride, calcium carbonate, taurine, minerals (zinc oxide, ferrous sulfate, manganese sulfate, copper sulfate, calcium iodate), l-carnitine, beta-carotene
+Ingredients: Chicken broth, chicken, turkey giblets, green beans, carrots, green peas, potato starch, egg whites, oat fiber, powdered cellulose, dried tomato pomace, dried beet pulp, pea protein, flaxseed, coconut oil, chicken liver flavor, dicalcium phosphate, carrageenan, choline chloride, iodized salt, dl-methionine, dried apple pomace, vitamins (vitamin E supplement, ascorbic acid (source of vitamin C), l-ascorbyl-2-polyphosphate (source of vitamin C), thiamine mononitrate, niacin supplement, vitamin A supplement, calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin supplement, biotin, vitamin D3 supplement, menadione sodium bisulfite complex (source of vitamin K), folic acid), potassium chloride, l-lysine, calcium carbonate, taurine, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganese sulfate, calcium iodate), l-carnitine, beta-carotene

 Red denotes controversial item

 The first ingredient in this dog food is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

 The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.